mnm-team/p4-sdn/README.md

 + As a switch cannot work properly in a network topology containing loops, we present a more advanced example, [ARPcache](ARPcache), to cope with that problem.

 + The controller can measure the data throughput of a switch's port, or the number of packets matched by a certain rule in a switch.
+[Counters](counter) are used for these purposes.

 + In some case, we might want to remove idle rules, i.e., rules that do not match any packet for some lapse of time.
 The rule\_timeout example demonstrates how this can be achieved.